ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

         For a full list of all possible sockets that you could use, check out the **[Lua API Guide](../../core_api/)**.

-    2. Once you've made sure that is happening, scroll down to the *Utility* section of **CORE Content**.
+    2. Once you've made sure that is happening, scroll down to the *Utility* section of **Core Content**.

         ![Initial Hierarchy](../../img/EditorManual/Weapons/GunGuide.png "The ghost hands know best."){: .center}